cloud-gov/common-pipelines/README.md

 ## Development

 If you want to iterate on a pipeline in this repository, consider pushing your changes to a topic branch.
 Topic branches do not have merge protection, so you will be able to iterate more quickly without getting pull requests approved.
 Change your `pipeline.yml` in your downstream repository to reference your topic branch instead of `main` in the `common-pipelines` resource to continuously pull in your changes.
 (You can consider working on a topic branch in your downstream repo as well.)

+## Troubleshooting

+If your pipeline shows up as "Archived" in Concourse after running the steps in [Usage](#Usage), the most likely reason is that a branch is wrong, either in `common-pipelines` (if you are using a topic branch to work on a pipeline; see [Development](#Development)) or in your own repository's `ci/pipeline.yml`.
+Double-check that they all match and set the pipeline again.
+(You may need to run `fly destroy-pipeline` to remove the archived pipeline.)